 “Devrildim” for bass voice and orchestra, commissioned by CRR Concert Hall (İstanbul) and Bilkent Symphony Orchestra (Ankara) for the Battle of Gallipoli in Memoriam Project, 2015

-“Reminiscences, Evocations and Echoes of a Common Memory” for chamber ensemble commissioned by Arts Council of Ireland for Hezarfen – Yurodny Ensembles’ Collaboration, 2012
+“Reminiscences, Evocations and Echoes of a Common Memory” for chamber ensemble, commissioned by the Arts Council of Ireland for Hezarfen-Yurodny Ensembles’ Collaboration, 2012